Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

 > The links here are to the Semantic Kernel docs I used, but the functionality is [being added to Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/user-guide/workflows/orchestrations/overview) too.

 It was here that I hit a fairly common issue.
 In normal circumstances you can't combine tool use and structured output when calling an agent.
 This is simply because forcing a JSON schema on the output prevents the agent calling tools.

 There are various slightly hacky workarounds, such as having a 'thinking output' field on your structured model.
-Another, which I tried here, is giving the agent a 'validation' tool with your model as structured input which just returns it unchanged.
+Another, which I tried here, is giving the agent a 'validation' tool with your model as structured input and which just returns it unchanged.
 You can then ask the agent to call it before returning the output.

 This worked sometimes, but I would often need to ask the model to try searching for more info before trying again.
 This was a perfect opportunity to experiment with another common orchestration pattern, [Group Chat](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-orchestration/group-chat?pivots=programming-language-csharp).